 The mini-budget horror movie Annabelle: Creation stayed put at number two in its third week of release, the latest in a long line of cheaply-produced horror films bringing in big returns ($215 million globally on a $15 million production budget).

 Falling in behind the Conjuring spin-off was the first of last weekend’s under-the-radar new releases; a French animated movie called Leap! which opened with just five million dollars.
 The film has performed adequately in France and Canada, but failed to find an audience in North America, despite bringing in new voices for the U.S. version of the film.
-Notably, Dane DeHaan voice work was re-dubbed by Nat Wolff, possibly in response to DeHaan’s disastrous year at the box office, which has included two major flops in Valerian and A Cure For Wellness.
+Notably, Dane DeHaan’s voice work was re-dubbed by Nat Wolff, possibly in response to DeHaan’s disastrous year at the box office which has included two major flops: Valerian and A Cure For Wellness.

 The only other new release to make it into the top ten was Birth of the Dragon, a fictional retelling of Bruce Lee’s early years which received a mauling from critics.
 The film brought in just $2.5 million, settling for the number nine position.
 The martial arts flick was out-grossed by the highly anticipated fight between Floyd Mayweather and Conor McGregor, which was shown in 532 locations.

 Taking advantage of the lack of new releases, Warner Bros. and Sony expanded the theater-count of two of their most successful summer movies: Wonder Woman and Baby Driver respectively.
 Both films received a nice boost from this, but neither could claw their way back to the top ten.